4 minute read

 We all know working practices have changed as a result of COVID-19, lockdowns and a lingering – in some cases, permanent – reluctance to commute into major hubs.

-Similarly, much has been reported on the rise of opportunistic COVID-19 security threats, ranging from targeted phishing attacks that seek to prey on users’ ongoing worries about the pandemic to companies straining to quickly enable remote workers.
+Similarly, much has been reported on the rise of opportunistic COVID-19 security threats, ranging from social engineering tactics such as targeted phishing attacks that seek to prey on users’ ongoing worries about the pandemic to companies straining to quickly enable remote workers.

 The repeated success of many of these phishing attacks, largely caused by the vulnerability of domestic networks and user-owned devices, has led to the more forward-thinking IT heads and business owners coming to a powerful realisation: their business needs, including security, depend on a granular understanding of data workflows, not simply the deployment of technology.

 After all, the technology-centric approach of focusing on retaining all data within a secure, restricted network has been shown to be unsuitable in these conditions.
 As soon as workforces left the protection of the ‘Castle & Moat’, data became hard to access, users became more vulnerable and breaches started to appear.

 Instead, businesses of all sizes need to focus on what the core requirement of maintaining productivity with a remote workforce – i.e. available data and fluid data workflows – and then establish the protocols to protect it without restricting its accessibility.

 So, how do data-centric businesses balance data freedom with security, and protect any worker’s data interactions on any device, on any network, using any app or cloud service?